TheRenegadeCoder/sample-programs-website/docs/projects/lps/python/index.md

 ---

-title: Lps in Python
+title: LPS in Python
 layout: default
 date: 2022-04-28
-last-modified: 2022-04-28
+last-modified: 2022-04-29

 ---

-Welcome to the Lps in Python page!
+Welcome to the LPS in Python page!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution